-Based on an assessment of qualitative and quantitative factors that are indicative of the risk of default, the exposure to credit risk arising from deposits with AGD, and Trade and other receivables are low.
+Based on an assessment of qualitative and quantitative factors that are indicative of the risk of default, the exposure to credit risk arising from deposits with AGD, trade and other receivables and funds with fund managers are low.
 Therefore, the Authority determined that no impairment allowance is necessary.

-26.5 Liquidity Risk
+25.5 Liquidity Risk